Dolly Parton breaks 3 Guinness World Records - NewsBreak

 “This is the kind of stuff that really makes you very humble and very grateful for everything that’s happened,” Parton said.
 “I had no idea that I would be in Guinness World Records this many times!
 I am flattered and honored.
 I’ve had a lot of people help me get here.
 Thanks to all of you and all of them for helping me have all of this.”

 Her chart-topping reign began in 1967 with hit songs “Something Fishy” and “Dumb Blonde.”
-Recent duets with Reba McEntire on “Does He Love You” and Michael Bublé’s holiday melody, “Cuddle Up, Cozy Down Christmas” put Parton on the charts for her record-breaking seventh decade.Want to celebrate Betty White’s 100th birthday?
-Check out this limited-time movie event
+Recent duets with Reba McEntire on “Does He Love You” and Michael Bublé’s holiday melody, “Cuddle Up, Cozy Down Christmas” put Parton on the charts for her record-breaking seventh decade.Worst Christmas songs ever?
+Here are some of the most hated on social media

 It’s been a busy year for the 75-year-old Sevierville native.
 She won her first Emmy Award for her Netflix Christmas special and landed on both TIME Magazine’s 100 Most Influential People list and People Magazine’s People of the Year list.